toucansites/website/contents/blog/articles/beta-5-migration-guide/index.md

 ---
 type: post
 title: "Beta 5 migration guide"
-description: "Migration guide for Toucan Beta 5"
+description: "This guide explains the most important changes in Toucan Beta 5 and helps you update your project."
 publication: "2025-07-02 10:00:00"
 tags:
     - releases